Educational Technologies we are currently experimenting include but not limited to the following:

 - Mimio, a global leader in interactive teaching technologies, offers a set of powerful interactive teaching tools called MimioClassroom.
 Their tools can turn an ordinary white board into an interactive white board and record regular dry erase marker notes in full color.
 Their solutions help facilitate collaborative and engaging interactions among instructors and students.

-- Student Response System ("Clickers") - Student Response System is designed to promote classroom interaction and automatically grade quizzes and tests.
+- TurningPoint is offered by Turning Technologies - an industry leader in student response systems.
+A student response system is designed to promote classroom interaction and automatically grade quizzes and tests.
 Students use handheld "clickers" to respond to questions.
 The system compiles the answers and displays results in a histogram, keeping the students anonymous to each other yet revealing how the class is divided over the question.
 The system can also be used to quickly administer daily reading quizzes or even tests which are graded automatically by the software.